 When a forex trader opens a position, the trader’s initial deposit for that trade will be held as collateral by the broker.
 The total amount of money that the broker has locked up to keep the trader’s positions open is referred to as used margin.

 As more positions are opened, more of the funds in the trader’s account become used margin.
-The amount of funds that a trader has left available to open further positions is referred to as available equity, which can be expressed as a percentage, called margin level.
+The amount of funds that a trader has left available to open further positions is referred to as available equity, which can be which can be used to calculate the margin level.

 So margin level is the ratio of equity in the account to used margin, expressed as a percentage.
 The formula to calculate margin level is as follows: